Wild Type Yoga

 Nature-based crafts

-lighthearted group activities that invite connection and laughter
+Lighthearted group activities that invite connection and laughter

-Optional walks with goats
+Forest walk with goats

 Whether you are gathering friends, celebrating a milestone, or simply seeking meaningful time in nature, these private retreats offer a deeply nourishing way to slow down and reconnect - together.